zappee/docker-images/oracle-weblogic-12.2.1.4/README.md

   * Password: `Oradoc_db1`
 * Oracle Database JDBC URL: `jdbc:oracle:thin:@localhost:1521/ORCLPDB1.localdomain`

-> _Info: Before you start working with the WebLogic images, please have a look at the documentation of the [Oracle WebLogic Admin server](../oracle-weblogic-12.2.1.4-admin-server) and [Managed server](oracle-weblogic-12.2.1.4-managed-server) images._
+> _Info: Before you start working with the Remal WebLogic images, please have a look at the documentation of the [Oracle WebLogic Admin server](../oracle-weblogic-12.2.1.4-admin-server) and [Managed server](../oracle-weblogic-12.2.1.4-managed-server) images._
 > _They contain useful information about the usege of the images._
 >
 > _If you do not want to read a lot, check the [hello-weblogic-world](../hello-weblogic-world) project that is actually a step-by-step guide how to dockerize an existing WebLogic application using the Remal Docker image._